Graduate School Diversity Enhancement Grant Program

-Criteria for selection include: academic record, character, creativity, educational and economic background, race and ethnicity, gender, exceptional personal talents, unique work or service experience, and leadership potential.
+Criteria for selection include: academic record, character, creativity, educational and economic background, exceptional personal talents, unique work or service experience, and leadership potential.
 Applicants must add to the goal of increasing diversity in graduate education at North Carolina State University.

 Grant awards are based on financial need and require that a FAFSA (Free Application for Federal Student Aid) form be filed with the Federal Student Aid Programs Office.
 Work obligations are not required for recipients of awards in the Graduate School Diversity Enhancement Grant Program.

 Stipend amounts are based on financial need up to $3,000 for the academic year.
 We anticipate that decisions will be made by the beginning of the Fall semester.